Supporting supervisory practices

 Supporting materials are generally classified into the following categories:

-Application Papers provide supporting material related to supervisory material (ICPs or ComFrame).
+Application papers provide supporting material related to specific supervisory material (ICPs or Comframe).
 Application Papers could be provided in circumstances where the practical application of principles and standards may vary or where their interpretation and implementation may pose challenges.
 Application Papers do not include new requirements, but provide further advice, illustrations, recommendations or examples of good practice to supervisors on how supervisory material may be implemented.
-The proportionality principle applies also to the content of Application Papers.
+The proportionality principle applies to the content of Application Papers.

-Issues Papers provide background on particular topics, describe current practices, share actual examples or case studies pertaining to a particular topic and/or identify related regulatory and supervisory issues and challenges.
-Issues Papers are primarily descriptive and not meant to create expectations as to how supervisors should implement supervisory material.
-Issues Papers often form part of the preparatory work for developing standards and may contain recommendations for future work by the IAIS.
+Issues papers provide background on particular topics, describe current practices, actual examples or case studies pertaining to a particular topic and/or aidentify related regulatory and supervisory issues and challenges.
+Issues Papers are primary descriptive and not meant to create expectations on how supervisors should implement supervisory material.
+Issues Papers often form part of the preparatory work for deveoping standards and may contain recommendations for future work by the IAIS.

 Notes and reports

 The IAIS also develops other notes and reports which often are more exploratory in nature, for instance to describe an emerging trend or development and its relevance to insurance supervision.
-Such notes and reports may also include recommendations for future work.
+Such notes and reports may also include recommendations for future work by the IAIS.

 On this page you can find the most recent publications.
 To browse through all IAIS supporting material published throughout the years, please click here for Application Papers, here for Issues Papers, and here for other notes and reports.